 Randolph Scott - A man's man! -

-For many years, one of the most popular stars in the golden days of Hollywood was Randolph Scott.
+For many years, one of the most popular stars in Hollywood was Randolph Scott.
 Yet Scott had not decided on an acting career until he was in his early 30s.
 Born in 1897 to a wealthy textile family from Virginia, he was raised in Charlotte, NC where his family moved.. read more...

 King of the stuntmen - Yakima Canutt -